NAR HPR Level 2 Certification Practice Exam

 C. Recovery system failures

-D. Rocket designs that are unstable
+D. Rockets that are structurally unsound

 |